 Back in the late summer of 1991, Melissa Collins was a teen mom.
 The 17-year-old had run away from home for a month while she was pregnant, but even during that time, she called home to let her family know that she was safe.
 However, when she disappeared and was never heard from again, her loved ones feared the worse, especially because Melissa was known to speak with her mother daily.

 At the time of her disappearance, Melissa was subletting an apartment in Akron, Ohio from an unnamed woman who was living with a mentally ill man known for his drug use named Raymond “Sweet Pea” Smith.
-The teen has recently given birth to her daughter, Jasmine Kirlissa Collins, and according to reports, the mother-daughter duo was last seen by Smith who told authorities that he spotted them walking toward the grocery store at around 7:30 p.m. that evening.
+The teen has recently given birth to her daughter, Jasmine Kirlissa Collins, and according to reports, the mother-daughter duo was last seen by Smith who told authorities that he spotted them walking toward the grocery store at around 7:30 p.m. on August 8, 1991.

 Jasmine was less than a year old.
 She has black/dark brown hair and brown eyes.
 She would be 29-years-old at the time of this publication.